Army Golden Knights jump from UH-60 Blackhawk in Hawaii ahead of Independence Day festivities

 Sgt.
-1st Class Jonathan Lopez of the U.S. Army Parachute Team rides in a UH-60 Blackhawk helicopter ahead of a practice parachute jump for the Independence Day Celebration at Schofield Barracks, Hawaii on 30 June, 2023.
-(U.S. Army photo by Megan Hackett)
+1st Class Jonathan Lopez of the U.S. Army Parachute Team makes a parachute jump at the Independence Day Celebration at Schofield Barracks, Hawaii on 1 July, 2023.
+(U.S. Army video by Sgt.
+1st Class Jonathan Lopez)

 |Date Taken: